Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Second harmonic generation in MoS -loaded waveguides

-The MoS$_2$-loaded WG is a SiN WG integrated with a MoS$_2$ monolayer, as illustrated in \cref{fig:design_considerations}(a-b).
+The MoS$_2$-loaded WG is a SiN WG integrated with a MoS$_2$ monolayer, as illustrated in \cref{fig:design_considerations}(c-d).
 In the bare SiN waveguide, second-order nonlinearities occur at the interface between core and cladding and cannot be controlled.
 In contrast, the MoS$_2$ monolayer is non-centrosymmetric, which enables second-order nonlinear phenomena in the MoS$_2$-loaded WG ~\cite{autere2018nonlinear, MalardPRB213, HamzaJAP2022, ViannaNano2021}.
 The modes guided in the WG interact with the MoS$_2$ crystal on the WG top surface via their evanescent field.
-The interaction length between the WG and the transferred MoS$_2$ flake is 79 $\pm$ 3 $\mu$m (\cref{fig:design_considerations}(b)), and the angle between the WG axis and the MoS$_2$ armchair direction is -12 degrees (\cref{fig:design_considerations}(c-d)).
-Raman measurements revealed the E$^1_{2g}$ mode at $\sim$ 384 cm$^{-1}$ and the A$_{1g}$ mode at $\sim$ 403 cm$^{-1}$, with a characteristic spacing of 19 cm$^{-1}$ ~\cite{XuMoS2Raman}, confirming the monolayer nature of the MoS$_2$ flake (\cref{fig:design_considerations}(e)).
+The interaction length between the WG and the transferred MoS$_2$ flake is 79 $\pm$ 3 $\mu$m (\cref{fig:design_considerations}(d)), and the angle between the WG axis and the MoS$_2$ armchair direction is -12 degrees (Fig. S1(a)).
+Raman measurements revealed the E$^1_{2g}$ mode at $\sim$ 384 cm$^{-1}$ and the A$_{1g}$ mode at $\sim$ 403 cm$^{-1}$, with a characteristic spacing of 19 cm$^{-1}$ ~\cite{XuMoS2Raman}, confirming the monolayer nature of the MoS$_2$ flake (Fig. S1(c)).
 See \textit{Methods} for details.